Jeremy Pena Player Props: Astros vs. Mariners

-On Friday, Jeremy Pena (.263 batting average in his past 10 games, with two home runs, three walks and five RBI) and the Houston Astros play the Seattle Mariners, whose starting pitcher will be Luis Castillo.
-First pitch is at 8:10 PM ET.
+After going 1-for-4 in his most recent game, Jeremy Pena and the Houston Astros take on the Seattle Mariners (who will hand the ball to Bryan Woo) at 7:15 PM ET on Saturday.

-In his previous game he had a hitless performance (0-for-4) against the Mariners.
+In his last game he had a one-hit showing (1-for-4) against the Mariners.

 Jeremy Pena Game Info & Props vs. the Mariners